 Proposal 4a: Agree TP to BL CR for TS 38.413 in R3-237200: Transfer of mobile IAB authorization state in NGAP DOWNLINK NAS TRANSPORT.

 Proposal 4b: Add mIAB authorization status indicator in mIAB-MT’s Xn Context Retrieve Response message analogue to Xn HO Request message.

-Proposal 4c: Capture in BL CR to 38.401, section 8.9.X1, the following sequence: After the orderly release of F1, the DU’s CU initiates the TMM toward the MT’s CU to indicate the release of all traffic.
+[Nokia]: We have a related TP R3-237431 for P4b.
+So please consider “if P4b is agreed, RAN3 agree TP to BL CR for TS 38.423 in R3-237431.”Proposal 4c: Capture in BL CR to 38.401, section 8.9.X1, the following sequence: After the orderly release of F1, the DU’s CU initiates the TMM toward the MT’s CU to indicate the release of all traffic.
 After traffic release, the MT’s CU removes the backhaul support.

 Proposal 4d: RAN3 to decide whether MT’s CU sends an NGAP indication to AMF to inform that BH has been removed and F1 properly released (potentially SoH).